safesoftware/FMETraining/README.md

 The module will introduce basic concepts and terminology, help students become efficient users of FME, and direct them to resources to help apply the product to their own needs.

+## Learning Objectives

+- Discover the importance of data integration as a technical and business challenge
+- Learn what FME Desktop is and what it can do for you
+- Convert data from one format to another using FME Workbench
+- View and inspect data using FME Data Inspector and Visual Preview
+- Work with multiple datasets in a single workspace
+- Manipulate data structure and content with transformers
+- Apply best practices to workspaces

 ## Module Structure

 The module is made up of three main sections.
 These sections are: